CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/graphical-interface.md

 ---

 The Convert-Pheno desktop application provides a native interface for local, interactive conversions.
-It uses the same Perl engine and public route registry as the command-line interface.
+It uses the same core engine and public route registry as the command-line interface.

 ## How it works